tomideadeoye/merislabs-official/prd.md

 ## 4. Implemented Features

 ### 4.1.
-Agentic Workflow (NEWLY IMPLEMENTED)
+Agentic Workflow (ENHANCED)

-- **Goal:** To automate complex workflows and agentic tasks by allowing users to submit natural language queries that are processed by an AI agent capable of using various tools.
+- **Goal:** To automate complex workflows and agentic tasks by allowing users to submit natural language queries that are processed by an AI agent capable of using various tools, with a focus on comprehensive internal task management.
 - **Description:** This feature provides an interactive interface where users can type a task or question.
-The system then leverages an LLM-powered agent to interpret the request, plan steps, and execute available internal tools (e.g., searching memory, creating Habitica tasks) to fulfill the request.
+The system then leverages an LLM-powered agent to interpret the request, plan steps, and execute available internal tools (e.g., searching memory, creating and managing Orion tasks) to fulfill the request.
 The agent's progress and final response are displayed to the user.
 - **Implementation Details:**
   - **Frontend Component:** `app/components/orion/admin/AgenticWorkflowComponent.tsx`
     - Provides a text input for user queries.
     - Displays loading states, potential intermediate messages, and the final response from the agent.
     - Handles error display and client-side logging.
+    - Integrates directly with Orion's internal task management system for task creation, update, and deletion.
   - **Backend API:** `app/api/orion/agent/execute/route.ts`
     - Receives `userQuery` from the frontend.
     - Orchestrates an LLM-powered agent loop that can call various internal tools.
-    - Tools currently include `search_orion_memory` and `create_habitica_todo`.
+    - Tools now exclusively interact with Orion's internal systems, including task management.
     - Uses `generateLLMResponse` from `@/lib/orion_llm` for LLM interaction.
     - Employs robust error handling and comprehensive server-side logging.
   - **Integrated Tools:** The Agentic Workflow leverages the following specialized tools: